wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2014-08-15 v4.8 =
+* added parameter for one side tipp, choice between with tendency only, withour tendency only and always
+* added parameter to set final winner in case you are guessing on results after 90 Minutes which can be tied in the final
+* added german Bundesliga 2014/2015 as SQL and CSV.
+Thanks to Manuel

 = 2014-06-17 v4.7 =
 * added responsive css for tipp table (uses CSS3)